Buy Monstera Epipremnoides For Sale

-Monstera epipremnoides is an evergreen creeper in the family Araceae.
-The specific epithet comes from the Greek epi, meaning “upon” and premnon, meaning “a trunk”, referring to the plant climbing on trees via aerial roots, which grow out of its stem.
-Unlike other monsteras and many other philodendrons, it does not have large leaf holes or fenestrations (though small ones do occur).
+Monstera epipremnoides is an Araceae family evergreen creeper.
+The specific epithet is derived from the Greek epi, which means “upon,” and premnon, which means “a trunk,” and refers to the plant mounting on trees by aerial roots that emerge out of its stem.
+It lacks big leaf holes and fenestrations, unlike other monsteras and many other philodendrons (though small ones do occur).

 Essential Tools for Monstera Epipremnoides Plant Care